Ordained Minister Program

 Here are responses to some frequently asked questions:

 • Certification prepares individuals for general ministry roles, while ordination is a formal recognition of long-term leadership and pastoral responsibilities.
+Certified individuals can also legally perform wedding and funeral ceremonies.

 Certification is often the first step for those entering ministry, providing foundational training and recognition for serving in various ministry roles.
 Ordination is a formal acknowledgment of a minister's long-term commitment and readiness to lead, preach, and perform official duties such as weddings, baptisms, and funerals.